jennguyen1/nhuyhoa/_source/2015-12-18-Merges-and-Joins.Rmd

 To join multiple data frames in R, you can do successive joins.
 That is, join two and use the result to join with another data frame.
 To save time, the function `jn.general::mult_merge()` was created to make merging multiple data frames easier.

-Other operations similar to merges:
+Other operations to combine data frames:

 * `cbind()`
 * `rbind()`, `data.table::rbindlist()`